GeneralProducts/day-of-code/_posts/2018-09-24-apply-more-styles.md

 ![](assets/images/css-play.png)

+## Stretch goal

+Change the colours of the headers and body in your CSS to suit your own tastes.
+I recommend very pale, almost-white colours for backgrounds, and bright colours for headers (strong coloured backgrounds make your website go a bit late-90s).

 ## What you’ve learned

-* Using Google Fonts is a matter of pasting a link into your webpage's head and referencing it in your CSS
+* Using Google Fonts is a matter of pasting a link into your webpage's head and referencing it in your CSS.